 About

-I am a scholar, teacher, and writer in Washington, DC.
-Before joining the NYU Washington, DC Program of New York University as Assistant Director for Academic Affairs, I was editor and podcast host at the Federation of State Humanities Councils.
+I am a teacher, scholar, and writer in the Fingers Lakes region of New York, where I work as Assistant Professor of Writing at Wells College.
+Before joining Wells, I served as Assistant Director for Academic Affairs at the NYU Washington, DC Global Academic Center and as an editor at the Federation of State Humanities Councils.
 As a scholar, I study how music shapes narrative temporalities in twentieth-century literature stretching from E. M. Forster’s 1907 The Longest Journey to Robert Ashley’s 2011 opera-novel Quicksand.
 As a post-doctoral fellow at Rice University in 2019, I organized the first performance of

 John Luther Adams’ Inuksuit, an environmental work scored for between 9 and 99 percussionists, to feature a landscape installation created specifically for the piece.